About the Project

 is the charity making it easier for people to walk and cycle

-We will use all the information we’ve gathered to develop detailed drawings of the preferred design for each of the three routes.
-We will be doing further consultations as the detailed designs are produced.
+successful, we will use all the information we’ve gathered to develop detailed drawings of the preferred design for each of the two routes.
+We will be doing further consultations as the Developed Designs are produced.